Briguy52/brian-website-2017/_posts/2015-05-25-SphinxLatexMac.md

 	make all-pdf

 As the name implies, `make all-pdf` converts all the .tex files in a folder to PDFs.
 If you have multiple .rst files, have them output their .tex files to the same folder (such as `/home/_build/latex`) and then run `make all-pdf` at the very end.

+This [Google groups post](https://groups.google.com/forum/#!topic/sphinx-users/XNnVdAhTC7A) started by Lenz Grimmer was especially helpful to me.
+I recommend you give it a skim.

 ###### Closing